kwgws/we1s_chomp/README.md

  ╚══╝╚══╝ ╚══════╝ ╚═╝╚══════╝     ╚═════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝     ╚═╝╚═╝
 ```

-**A Digital Humanities Web Scraper by Sean Gilleran and the WE1S Team**
+**A Digital Humanities Web Scraper by Catherine Gilleran and the WE1S Team**

 ## Installation